Diga (footballer): Feirense

 Born in Santa Maria da Feira, Aveiro District, Diga started and finished his development at C.D.
 Feirense and also had a two-year youth spell at Lisbon-based Sporting CP.
 He made his professional debut with the first team of the former club on 11 November 2017, playing 90 minutes in a 2–1 away loss against Moreirense F.C. in the group stage of the Taça da Liga.
-His maiden Primeira Liga appearance took place late in the same month, when he started in the 3–1 defeat at S.C.
+His maiden Primeira Liga appearance took place later that month, when he started the 3–1 defeat at S.C.
 Braga.

 After being relegated in 2019, Diga spent a further three campaigns with the side in the Segunda Liga.
 He made 84 competitive appearances during his spell, failing to score.

 Mafra

 Diga signed a one-year contract with second-tier C.D.
 Mafra on 7 July 2022.
+He scored his first goal as a senior the following 7 April, in a 2–2 draw away to C.F.
+Estrela da Amadora.

+Later career

+On 12 December 2023, Diga joined C.D.
+Nacional of the second division on a deal until the end of the season.
+In July 2024, he returned to Feirense.

+Diga moved abroad for the first time in his career on 19 June 2025, signing a two-year contract with Slovenian PrvaLiga club NK Olimpija Ljubljana.